Lev-Stambler/Lev-Stambler.github.io-old/learning/zk-snarks.md

 Lets represent it as a vector instead with coefficients in ascending order [0 7 -10.5 3.5]

-Now, lets do the same for all equations, this gives us the following set of vectors representing each polynomial
+Now, lets do the same for all the equations of A, this gives us the following set of vectors representing each polynomial

 $A(i)$ = [
   [0 7 -10.5 3.5]